sqlc-dev/sqlc/examples/json_tags.md

 );
 ```

-DinoSQL can generate structs with JSON tags.
+sqlc can generate structs with JSON tags.
 The JSON name for a field matches
 the column name in the database.

 ```go